nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **Q**: Can I add my customized flashcards?<br>
 **A**: Sorry, the current version of the application does not allow self-defined flashcards to be added.
 However, if you are advanced and know how to manipulate the storage files, you can do so if you want.
+However, the application assumes a certain format for each data field, thus if you modified the data wrongly, the app will use the fallback option, which is to load the storage file with built-in default flashcards and tags.

 --------------------------------------------------------------------------------------------------------------------